 I analyzed the proportions of sugar, butter, flour, leavening agents, and eggs between both recipes.
 And I did some research on how to adjust brownies to be fudgy vs. cakey vs. chewy.

 I was experimenting with baking chemistry, and it was fun as well as educational!

 Finally, I came up with a plan for the third batch of white chocolate peppermint blondies.

-Instead of sifting flour and then measuring it out, I just used a whole cup of flour and fluffed it up with a whisk.
-This adds more flour to the mixture, which will increase the density of the blondie.
-To prevent bars denser than rocks, I also reduced the quantity of brown sugar.
+- Instead of sifting flour and then measuring it out, I measured one cup of flour and fluffed it up with a whisk.
+This adds more flour to the mixture, which increases the density of the blondie.

-The candies are chopped up and added into the dry ingredients before mixing, which helps spread their flavor more evenly and keeps them from falling to the bottom of the pan.
-And, well, you know the results already.
+- Chopping up the candy cane kisses and mint M&Ms and adding them to the dry ingredients spreads the peppermint flavor more evenly and keeps them from falling to the bottom of the pan.

 Don’t waste your time going through batch after batch of homemade blondies.
-If you want a perfectly chewy blondie, make this recipe.
+If you want perfectly chewy white chocolate blondies with peppermint, make this recipe.

 - 1 C AP flour

 - 1/4 cup white chocolate mint M&Ms, chopped